Medieval Latin: Medieval Latin literature

-Many medieval Latin works have been published in the series Patrologia Latina, Corpus Scriptorum Ecclesiasticorum Latinorum and Corpus Christianorum.
+Many Medieval Latin works have been published in the series Patrologia Latina, Corpus Scriptorum Ecclesiasticorum Latinorum and Corpus Christianorum.

 Medieval Latin and everyday life

 Medieval Latin was separated from Classical Latin around 800 and at this time was no longer considered part of the everyday language.
 The speaking of Latin became a practice used mostly by the educated high class population.
 Even then it was not frequently used in casual conversation.
 An example of these men includes the churchmen who could read Latin, but could not effectively speak it.
 Latin's use in universities was structured in lectures and debates, however, it was highly recommended that students use it in conversation.
 This practice was kept up only due to rules.
 One of Latin's purposes, writing, was still in practice; the main uses being charters for property transactions and to keep track of the pleadings given in court.
 Even then, those of the church still used Latin more than the rest of the population.
 At this time, Latin served little purpose to the regular population but was still used regularly in ecclesiastical culture.
+Latin also served as a lingua franca among the educated elites of Christendom — long distance written communication, while rarer than in Antiquity, took place mostly in Latin.
+Most literate people wrote Latin and most rich people had access to scribes who knew Latin for use when the need for long distance correspondence arose.
+Long-distance communication in the vernacular was rare, but Hebrew, Arabic and Greek served a similar purpose among Jews, Muslims and Eastern Orthodox respectively.